Addressing Modes :

 - The data is supposed to be present generally in the accumulator.

-- CMC : Complement carry flag.
+- CMC: Complement carry flag.

-Frequently Asked Questions on Addressing Modes of 8085
+FAQs on Addressing Modes of 8085

 How many addressing modes are there?